NatanAmorim/my-configs/MacOs/my_macos_apps.md

 ## Ruby Packages

-I don't program in Ruby, but I do use some ruby Apps.
+I don't program in Ruby, but I do use some ruby apps.

 ```sh
 sudo gem install cocoapods